Stephen Hawking: Disability

 Hawking's speech deteriorated, and by the late 1970s he could be understood by only his family and closest friends.
 To communicate with others, someone who knew him well would interpret his speech into intelligible speech.
 Spurred by a dispute with the university over who would pay for the ramp needed for him to enter his workplace, Hawking and his wife campaigned for improved access and support for those with disabilities in Cambridge, including adapted student housing at the university.
 In general, Hawking had ambivalent feelings about his role as a disability rights champion: while wanting to help others, he also sought to detach himself from his illness and its challenges.
-His lack of engagement in this area led to some criticism.
+His lack of engagement in this area led to some critics saying he was not doing enough, although White and Gribbin note "just by staying alive and continuing to work at the intense rate he and the world have grown used to, he is an inspiration to handicapped people everywhere".

 During a visit to CERN on the border of France and Switzerland in mid-1985, Hawking contracted pneumonia, which in his condition was life-threatening; he was so ill that Jane was asked if life support should be terminated.
 She refused, but the consequence was a tracheotomy, which required round-the-clock nursing care and caused the loss of what remained of his speech.
 The National Health Service was ready to pay for a nursing home, but Jane was determined that he would live at home.
 The cost of the care was funded by an American foundation.
 Nurses were hired for the three shifts required to provide the round-the-clock support he required.
 One of those employed was Elaine Mason, who was to become Hawking's second wife.

 For his communication, Hawking initially raised his eyebrows to choose letters on a spelling card, but in 1986 he received a computer program called the "Equalizer" from Walter Woltosz, CEO of Words Plus, who had developed an earlier version of the software to help his mother-in-law, who also had ALS and had lost her ability to speak and write.
 In a method he used for the rest of his life, Hawking could now simply press a switch to select phrases, words or letters from a bank of about 2,500–3,000 that were scanned.
 The program was originally run on a desktop computer.
 Elaine Mason's husband, David, a computer engineer, adapted a small computer and attached it to his wheelchair.